mdresch/requirements-gathering-agent/generated-documents/technical-analysis/acceptance-criteria.md

 5.1 **Authentication and Authorization**
 - All interfaces (CLI, API, Admin) must support secure authentication methods (API key, JWT, OAuth2).
 - Role-based access control must be enforced for multi-user/admin scenarios.
+- 5.1.3 Inherited Access Control (Foundry): When integrated with Palantir Foundry, the system must honor the user's existing permissions within Foundry.
+The integration must not allow a user to see or use context from Foundry that they are not already authorized to access directly in the platform.

 5.2 **Regulatory Compliance**
 - The system must demonstrate controls supporting regulatory requirements: GDPR, SOX, PCI DSS, Basel III, MiFID II, FINRA, HIPAA, FedRAMP, where applicable.
 - Audit trails must log user actions (creation, modification, publishing, deletion).
+- 5.2.3 Governed Data Usage: All data retrieved from Palantir Foundry for contextual enrichment must be handled in accordance with the data governance classifications and markings (e.g., sensitivity, purpose) defined within Foundry.
+The audit trail must log which Foundry objects were accessed for a given document generation task.

 5.3 **Security Best Practices**
 - Security headers (Helmet), CORS, rate limiting, and input validation must be enabled by default.